Goodbye IONIAN SKY

 The IONIAN SKY seen laid-up in Salamina in late 2013.
 It was there that she went on to stay until early 2020.
 Picture taken by Georgios Mertis and published on www.marinetraffic.com.

 With the IONIAN SKY laid-up, the problems of NEL Lines and Agoudimos Lines remained prominent in 2014 and in 2015.
-In the case of the latter, all the ships remained laid-up, with only the IONIAN SPIRIT being reactivated, after she was sold in 2016 (following four years of lay-up in Brindisi) to Italian-Albanian company European Ferries, and has since returned to service as the ST DAMIAN on the Brindisi-Vlöre line.
-In the case of NEL Lines, continuous engine problems suffered by the EUROPEAN EXPRESS, the THEOFILOS and later the veteran ferry MYTILENE on the Northeast Aegean Sea eventually forced the Greek Ministry of Shipping and Island Policy to remove the company from the area, replacing them with Hellenic Seaways and Blue star Ferries.
+In the case of the latter, all the ships remained laid-up, with only the IONIAN SPIRIT being reactivated, after she was sold in 2016 (following four years of lay-up in Brindisi) to the Italian-Albanian company European Ferries, and has since returned to service as the ST DAMIAN on the Brindisi-Vlöre line.
+In the case of NEL Lines, continuous engine problems suffered by the EUROPEAN EXPRESS, the THEOFILOS and later the veteran ferry MYTILENE on the Northeast Aegean Sea eventually forced the Greek Ministry of Shipping and Insular Policy to remove the company from the area, replacing them with Hellenic Seaways and Blue star Ferries.
 The THEOFILOS and the EUROPEAN EXPRESS were permanently laid-up in Drapetsona in late 2014, before moving to Elefsina and Perama respectively in the years that followed.
 The MYTILENE suffered a major engine failure in Samos in 2015, and spent a year laid-up there before being towed for permanent lay-up in Elefsina as well.
 After the company was unable to pay the crews of the other remaining active ships, the TAXIARCHIS and the AQUA SPIRIT, both ships were arrested, and the company shut down operations before the start of the 2015 season.